Grace Emily Munro: Personal life

-On 14 July 1898, Grace Gordon married Hugh Robert Munro and they had four children together.
 Between 1911 and 1914 she travelled to cope with the loss of her child.
 She stayed with Hubert Murray in Papua New Guinea and sailed with him on his yacht to the Trobriand Islands and Fly River.
-Munro also visited Tonga, Samoa, Fiji, Egypt, Europe, Kashmir, India, Burma, China, Japan, the Philippines, the Dutch East Indies, North America, South Africa, and the UK.
+She visited Tonga, Samoa, Fiji, Egypt, Europe, Kashmir, India, Burma, China, Japan, the Philippines, the Dutch East Indies, North America, South Africa, and the UK.

 In 1928, she accompanied Brigadier General E A Wilson on his annual trip to Papua New Guinea's Sepik River.
-From 1952 onwards, she made annual trips to the Great Barrier Reef and developed a large shell collection.
+From 1952 onward, she made annual trips to the Great Barrier Reef and developed a large shell collection.
 In 1935, Munro received an O.B.E.
 The following year, she moved out of Keera and started developing properties in Scone and Bundara, and houses in Sydney's Eastern Suburbs.

-Munro died in Sydney on 23 July 1964 after suffering from a severe curvature of the spine.
+Munro died in Sydney on 23 July 1964, aged 85, after suffering from a severe curvature of the spine.
 Her ashes were scattered over Keera.

+Commemoration

+In November 2023 it was announced that Munro was one of eight women chosen to be commemorated in the second round of blue plaques sponsored by the Government of New South Wales alongside Kathleen Butler, godmother of Sydney Harbour Bridge; Emma Jane Callaghan, an Aboriginal midwife and activist; Susan Katherina Schardt; journalist Dorothy Drain; Pearl Mary Gibbs, an Aboriginal rights movement activist; and writer Charmian Clift.